JanThorbecke/OpenSource/timematerial/README.md

 Runtime Matlab scripts to reproduce the results presented in:

-Proceedings of the Royal Society America
+Proceedings of the Royal Society A.

 The animations that belong to this paper can be found on